 The Minority Health and Health Disparities International Research Training (MHIRT) program at Rhodes provides international research training opportunities to qualified undergraduate, graduate, and medical students from socially or economically disadvantaged groups who have been historically underrepresented in biomedical and behavioral research careers.

-- This program offers research sites in Brazil, Nicaragua, and Uganda.
+- This program currently offers research experiences in Nicaragua, and previously sent trainees to Brazil and Uganda.
 Students spend 10 weeks during the summer at their designated international research site.
 Rhodes has partnered with leading scientists and universities in these countries who serve as research mentors for MHIRT students.

-- MHIRT students engage in research related to: biomedical science, behavioral science, environmental science, carnivore conservation, and/or public health.
+- MHIRT students engage in research related to: biomedical science, behavioral science, environmental science, and/or public health.

 - MHIRT is a paid internship.
 All expenses relative to travel, room and board, preparation, and workshops are paid.
 In addition, students receive a monthly stipend.